Best Nursing Schools in Dallas, Texas

 Average Net Price: $4,373

 Dallas Colleges School of Nursing offers an Associate Degree in Nursing and certificates as a patient care technician, in vocational nursing, and in perioperative nursing enhanced skills.
-The school is currently making plans to offer an RN to BSN program once it’s been approved by the Texas Higher Education Coordinating Board, the Texas Board of Nursing, and the American Commission on Education in Nursing.
+The school is currently making plans to offer an RN to BSN program once its been approved by the Texas Higher Education Coordinating Board, the Texas Board of Nursing, and the American Commission on Education in Nursing.
 The Associate of Science in Nursing program covers topics such as lectures, skills labs via simulation, and patient contact experiences among others.
 You can expect to spend time on both day and evening schedules as you will rotate through different departments.
 Clinical work begins in your first semester as you rotate through many different hospitals and get to practice different procedures.

 2. Tarrant County College District